Doudna-lab/GARNET_DL/README.md

     - Ecoli_16S_rRNA.fasta
 - <b>*Example*:</b>

   For the RNA LM’s, sequences generated using either the pretrained (PT) or hyperthermophile finetuned (FT) models.
-Models include those trained on 23S sequences only, or on the 231 RFAM RNA set.
+Models include those trained on 23S sequences only, or on the 231 RFAM RNA set (231 or Superset in file names).
   ```bash
   python -u sample_RNA.py &> sample_23S_1.log
   ```